Is There a Fresh Meat Market near Tacoma?

 Buying meat can be a tricky process but knowing the ins and outs of fresh meat can help you make the best decisions when shopping.

 Meat wrapped in plastic on a Styrofoam plate is not a sign of quality fresh meat.
-Look for a meat counter that presents their meat in such a way that’s evident they care greatly for the product.
+Butcher paper is a much better way to present meat, and better for the environment.
+You should also look for a meat counter that presents their meat in such a way that’s evident they care greatly for the product.
 A quality end product requires the meat to be treated in a certain manner, such as using top equipment like universal meat grinder parts.
 The difference is critical whilst also showing an attention to detail that should not be underestimated.
-Butcher paper is a much better way to present meat, and better for the environment.

 Darker colored meat is ok.
 Fresh meat is typically purple and turns a brighter red when it comes in contact with oxygen.
 If you bring home a package of bright red meat and find that some of the deeper cuts are less bright, it is most likely because they’ve had less contact with oxygen.